 Nor can it be denied that there is growing and understandable societal concern about the endocrine disrupting effects of certain chemical substances, their neuro- and immunotoxicological properties, the presence of microplastics in the food chain or the accumulation of persistent and difficult to degrade substances in the environment.
 Just think of the PFOS issue, a typical example of a shifting historical perspective whereby substances are first phased out on the basis of additional research, and the standards framework around them is tightened considerably in subsequent years as measuring techniques and scientific knowledge develop.

 It is a continuous process to reduce possible health effects as much as possible.
-This is reflected in further adjustments and refinements to risk-based assessments as scientific insights evolve, a sufficiently robust European assessment framework, and alternatives being available and affordable.
-It remains a delicate but necessary balancing between fulfilling societal needs and the risk of exposure to hazardous substances during use or reuse, the recycling process, or waste processing.
+This is reflected in further adjustments and refinements to risk-based assessments as scientific insights evolve, a sufficiently robust European assessment framework emerges, and alternatives become available and affordable.
+It remains a delicate but necessary balancing act between fulfilling societal needs and the risk of exposure to hazardous substances during use or reuse, the recycling process, or waste processing.

 Because chemistry lies at the heart of most product chains, the new European policy pays a lot of attention to the presence of chemicals in consumer goods.
 Europe wants to put forward new principles to strive for Safe and Sustainable by Design.
 It is about establishing close partnerships between companies – producers and users – to jointly develop future-proof chemical building blocks and articles, safe and sustainable from the design stage onwards.